-Upload Fundamentals & Browser APIs: Architecting Cloud-Native Media Workflows
+Upload Fundamentals & Browser APIs: Engineering Guide

 Architecting robust file upload systems requires bridging browser constraints with scalable cloud infrastructure.
-This pillar maps the end-to-end media pipeline, emphasizing cross-stage dependencies, security defaults, and cost-aware orchestration strategies for modern engineering teams.
+This guide maps the end-to-end media pipeline β€” from the moment a user selects or drops a file, through encoding and transport, to server-side ingestion β€” emphasizing cross-stage dependencies, security defaults, and cost-aware orchestration strategies for modern engineering teams.

 Browser-native APIs dictate initial payload boundaries and memory constraints.
 Encoding strategies directly impact bandwidth costs and server-side parsing overhead.
 Pipeline resilience depends on coordinated retry logic and timeout thresholds across client and edge layers.
+The sections below work through each stage in turn, and each links to a deeper topic where you can find runnable implementations.

 Client-Side File Acquisition & Memory Management